diazgio/linkedin-skill-assessments-quizzes/windows-server/windows-server-quiz.md

 [Ref](https://www.sourceonetechnology.com/my-default-domain-policy-and-default-domain-controller-policy-are-broke/)

 #### Q55.
-You set up a storage area network that makes use of iSCSI storage.
-You then install the iSNS Server service feature on Windows Server 2012 R2.
-Why do you need this feature?

-- [ ] to set up storage Fibre Channels
-- [ ] to provide discovery services of iSCSI devices
-- [ ] to view information about host bus adapters
-- [ ] to manage RAID storage volumes

-#### Q56.
-A domain controller is a server running \_\_.

-- [ ] DFS
-- [ ] RDS
-- [ ] IIS
-- [ ] AD DS

-#### Q57.
 You want to ensure there are redundant DHCP services avaliable for your network.
 What should you set up on your server to make this possible?

 - [ ] create new multicast scope
 - [ ] create new superscope